Un Petit Monde Questions and Answers

 Where does your inspiration come from?

-I have had these miniature toy figures in one form or another since I was a young child.
-Instead of using the figures for my model railroading set (for which they were intended), I dreamed up scenarios out in my backyard.
-As an adult, my inspiration comes from current and past experiences, how I see the world and my sense of humor.
-Also, I really enjoy macro photography so the combination is a natural fit!
+Kurt has had these miniature toy figures in one form or another since he was a young child.
+Instead of using the figures for his model railroading set (for which they were intended), He dreamed up scenarios out in his backyard.
+As an adult, Kurt's inspiration comes from our travels, current and past experiences and how he see the world.
+Also, Kurt really enjoys macro photography so the combination is a natural fit!

 How small are the figures?